kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 ### Beta

-Code that allows x-kubernetes-validator to be included (but ignored) in CRDs is backported all supported Kubernetes versions.
+Code that allows x-kubernetes-validations to be included (but ignored) in CRDs is backported all supported Kubernetes versions.
 Also, we should make an assessment of how much support we have in older kubernetes versions for this feature before we promote to Beta, delaying promotion as needed to minimize negative impact to ecosystem.